Kaer4/Kaer4/README.md

 ---
 I'm a Computer Science graduate from Columbia University (Fu Foundation School of Engineering), focused on applied AI.
 Recent work includes a plant disease detector combining ResNet-50 with a handcrafted 215-feature CV pipeline, and a song recommender comparing SBERT/Word2Vec embeddings against fine-tuned LLMs.
 I also enjoy building creative projects outside of ML such as a browser-based DJ mixer with a custom phase vocoder for real-time beat-matching.

-Tools I reach for: PyTorch, scikit-learn, PostgreSQL, FastAPI, and increasingly Claude Code as part of my workflow.
+Tools I enjoy working with: PyTorch, scikit-learn, PostgreSQL, FastAPI, and increasingly Claude Code.

 * 🌍  I'm based in Los Angeles
 * ✉️  You can contact me at [aidansakuma@gmail.com](mailto:aidansakuma@gmail.com)